moagstar/namedtuple2/README.rst

 - setup.py pypi

 - Don't lose additional methods in class decorator?
 Maybe create a class that is a child of the namedtuple

-- Add some documentation info about the philosophy behind define the signature

-- take a look at some alternative memoize implementations and use the best (see http://code.activestate.com/recipes/578231-probably-the-fastest-memoization-decorator-in-the-/ and https://wiki.python.org/moin/PythonDecoratorLibrary#Memoize)

 - default values, like https://github.com/gesellkammer/namedtuple2